 Why do big businesses seemingly suck at innovation? - why large companies are affected by the need for legibility and try in vain to wrestle complexity

 The New Space Race - An analysis of why it took us so long to restart the space race with SpaceX

 Understanding wage stagnation - Why are the wages so damn low?

 A taxonomy of disinformation - Strategies employed to create and spread disinformation - an overview

 Eureka!
 On the clustering of geniuses - Examining the social networks essential to innovation

 Should You Go To College - The varying strategies on going to college

 I am, therefore I think.
-But since arguments from authority still work, I'm an engineer and an economist, ran a hedge fund, worked in 4 continents and currently am a venture capitalist in London.
+But since arguments from authority still work, I'm an engineer and an economist, ran a hedge fund, worked in 4 continents and currently am a venture capitalist.

 But that's background, and maybe past is prologue.
 Life is filled with unwritten essays.
 About theories that never get to see the light of day, about insights that remain in a sock drawer, about relationship amongst ideas that remain unquestioned.
 This blog started as an attempt to create a philosophy I could live by, but that quickly got away from me, as strange loops are wont to do.